Posted on [You must be registered and logged in to see this link.]

 the number of buyers at the auctions meant reducing the amount of USD

-making it into circulation, strengthening the USD relative to the Iraqi dinar, and weakening the dinar back to that desired 2012 target level.
+making it into circulation, strengthening the USD relative to the [You must be registered and logged in to see this link.] , and weakening the dinar back to that desired 2012 target level.

 Anger Over Weakening Dinar